Heywude History, Family Crest & Coats of Arms

 - Origins Available:

-The vast movement of people that followed the Norman Conquest of England of 1066 brought the Heywude family name to the British Isles.
-Heywude is a name for a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
+The name Heywude is rooted in the ancient Anglo-Saxon culture.
+It is a name for someone who worked as a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
 The name was originally derived from the Old English haye, which meant enclosure.
 Another source notes the name as an occupational name as in " 'the hayward,' a keeper of cattle, literally 'hedge-watcher'".

 "The duties of the hayward were of a varied nature.
 His chief task seems to have been to guard the cattle at pasture; but he also protected the crops from thieves, trimmed the hedges, etc. In old poems he is generally represented as carrying a horn."